ghoulcauldron/cactus-makes-perfect/README.md

   - `/guest/welcome` — Welcome page after successful auth.
   - `/guest/rsvp` — Deprecated route; replaced by the RSVP modal interface within the app.

+- The "View Schedule" and "FAQs" modals have been merged into a single unified "Event Info" modal, accessible from the Welcome screen.
+This modal uses tabs to display both the event schedule and frequently asked questions.

 - Production guard: If no `token` is provided in the URL and `VITE_DEBUG` is `false`, the CalculatorAuth screen shows a message: “Please use your invite link”.

 - After successful `/auth/verify`, the app stores `auth_token` (JWT) and `guest_user_id` in `localStorage`.